Background pattern

 • abnormal skin thickening

-• itching or dryness in the skin
+• itching or dryness of the skin

-Frequent(may affect up to 1 in 10 people)
+Common(may affect up to 1 in 10 people)

 • dehydration, a condition in which your body does not have as much fluid as it should

-Reporting side effects
+Reporting of side effects

-5. Cotellic Storage
+5. Storage of Cotellic

-• Keep this medication out of the sight and reach of children.
+• Keep this medicine out of the sight and reach of children.

-• This medication does not require special storage conditions.
+• This medicine does not require any special storage conditions.

-• Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+• Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

 • The active ingredient is cobimetinib.
-Each film-coated tablet contains cobimetinib hemifumarate equivalent to 20mg of cobimetinib.
+Each film-coated tablet contains cobimetinib hemifumarate equivalent to 20 mg of cobimetinib.

-• polyvinyl alcohol, titanium dioxide, macrogol and talc in the film coating.
+• polyvinyl alcohol, titanium dioxide, macrogol, and talc in the film coating.

-Appearance of Cotellic and contents of the pack
+Appearance of Cotellic and Package Contents

-Holder of the Marketing Authorization
+Marketing Authorization Holder

 Roche Registration GmbH